gatemans/EAs-coure/MOPSO/readme.md

-# Discrete MOPSO for RC Beam Design
+# Discrete MOPSO

-MATLAB implementation of a **Discrete Multi-Objective Particle Swarm Optimization (MOPSO)** for selecting optimal reinforced concrete (RC) beam designs from a predefined database.
+This repository contains a discrete Multi‑Objective Particle Swarm Optimization (MOPSO) implementation in MATLAB for reinforced concrete (RC) beam design selection.
+The algorithm selects an optimal beam design from a predefined database by considering structural performance and cost efficiency simultaneously.

 ## Objectives
 - Maximize bending moment capacity